idealparable/BibleQ/HowToRead.md

 [Table of Contents](#table-of-contents) | [Chapter List](#book-1-genesis) | [This Chapter's Observation Headers List](#genesis-2)
 ##### 1(Genesis).2:5-6 Of the Field, Rain Before Flood

-[/5 No plant of the field was yet in the earth, and no herb of the field had yet sprung up; for Yahweh God had not caused it to rain on the earth.
-There was not a man to till the ground, 6 but a mist went up from the earth, and watered the whole surface of the ground./]
+<blockquote><span class="bbq">/5 No plant of the field was yet in the earth, and no herb of the field had yet sprung up; for Yahweh God had not caused it to rain on the earth.
+There was not a man to till the ground, 6 but a mist went up from the earth, and watered the whole surface of the ground./</span></blockquote>

 I already said pretty much what I wanted to say on this earlier, but including to show what I was alluding to there.
 To summarize (since I now forget where exactly I said it before here, to link to it), this probably just means that farm fields had not been planted, not denying that the plants used in them existed yet, and there is no contradiction of order of creation.
 And if SAUA, then Adam likely wrote the mention of rain, thus knew about rain, so it had to have (on that premise) rained before the Flood.
 (And SAUA, Sig-After Until Abe, is extremely well-supported as just covered.)